 It was my good fortune to grow up in a family that valued health and taught me to take responsibility for keeping and maintaining it.
 Our home was infused with the teachings of health pioneers who taught and practiced natural healing.

-Meanwhile, my lifelong interest in nutrition deepened, convincing me that, of all factors, diet has the most profound and lasting effect on our health.
+Meanwhile, my lifelong interest in nutrition deepened, convincing me that, of all factors, diet has a most profound and lasting effect on our health.
 I began to embrace the possibility of optimum health for anyone who wanted to achieve it.
-I turned my attention to studying nutrition to fill in this important piece of my holistic education.
-In my work today, I integrate my knowledge of psychology, bodywork and nutrition, as well as my personal healing experiences.
-Each discipline has taught me that optimum health does not just happen on its own.
-Instead, it is a manifestation of our belief system and our conscious effort to be well.
+I turned my attention to an in-depth study of nutrition to round out my education.
+In my work today, I integrate my knowledge of psychology, bodywork, and nutrition, as well as my personal healing experiences.
+Each discipline has taught me that optimum health does not happen without our input.
+In fact, I eventually came to realize that health is a combined result of our beliefs, our attitude, and our consciousness.

 - Georgia State University, Atlanta, GA – M.Ed. (psychology)

 - Acupressure Institute, Berkeley, CA – Asian Bodywork Certificate, CMT

 - Bauman College, Penngrove, CA – Nutrition Consultant Certificate, NC

 - American Organization for Bodywork Therapies of Asia, AOBTA

 - National Association of Nutritional Professionals, NANP